Murder of Sabekun Nahar Sony: Trial

 The trial for the murder case took place in the Speedy Trial Tribunal-1 under judge Shahed Noor Uddin.
 On 29 June 2003, the court sentenced three to death and five to life imprisonment.

 In March 2006 Bangladesh High Court reduced the death sentences to life sentences to three accused fugitives in the murder case on appeal.
 Four convicts in the case are in jail while two are absconding.
 Two of the convicts sentenced to life imprisonment were acquitted.

 Legacy

 The university campus observes 8 June at the anti-terrorism day.
-On 4 November 2021, the only female dormitory of the Bangladesh University of Engineering and Technology was named Sabequn Nahar Sony Hall.
+On 4 November 2021, the only female dormitory of the BUET was named Sabequn Nahar Sony Hall.

-The Daily Star lamented that following the murder of Abrar Fahad his family was given compensation but did was not the case after the Murder of Arif Raihan Dwip and death of Sabekun Nahar Sonny.
+The Daily Star lamented that following the murder of Abrar Fahad his family was given compensation but that was not the case after the Murder of Arif Raihan Dwip and death of Sabekun Nahar Sonny.
 It also noted the sole accused in the death of Arif Raihan Dwip was not arrested and two accused in the death of Sabekun Nahar Sonny had not been detained in 20 years.
-Her death was one of the reasons cited for students opposing politics on the campus of Bangladesh University of Engineering and Technology.
+Her death was one of the reasons cited for students opposing politics on the BUET campus.